haskell-works/blog/drafts/2018-07-26-draft-post.md

 helps us find the beginning of fields, whilst the other rank-select bit-string marks newlines only and helps us find the beginning of rows.

+Having two rank-select bit-strings affords us operations like row count, and field count (per document or per row) without having to inspect the original document text at all.

+# Other ingredients to a fast JSON or CSV parser

+A rank-select bit-string by itself won't get us a fast JSON or CSV parser.

+We will high performance **rank** and **select** operations for both short and very long bit-strings to make this practical.

+We haven't talked about the implications this has for whole document or streaming parsers either.

+Nor have we discussed how to build rank-select bit-strings and then use them to parse the document in a way that is competitive with traditional parsers.

+Furthermore, the rank-select bit-string is insufficient for parsing heirarchical document formats such as JSON because it does not allow for tree traversal.

+Whilst we know the nodes are ordered in pre-order traversal order, we have lost information parent-child or sibling-sibling relationships, and so are unable traverse in such a way as to, for example, construct a tree of nodes that resemble the document.

+Alas, these and other questions must remain for a future post.